Select a Store

 Your main goal for your wedding is to look fantastic.
-Whether you are the groom, groomsmen, or a guest, what you wear to the wedding is always very important.
+Whether you are the groom, a groomsmen, or a guest, what you wear to the wedding is always very important.

 The biggest question however, is “Should I wear a suit or tuxedo?”
 That answer isn’t always that clear.